Machaerus: Beheading of John the Baptist

+Roman rule

+Machaerus lit up during sunset in 2026, during a performance of the Handel's Messiah in the village of Mukawir.

 After the deposition and banishment of Herod Antipas in 39 AD, Machaerus passed to Herod Agrippa I until his death in AD 44, after which it came under Roman control.
 Jewish rebels took control after AD 66 during the First Jewish Revolt.
 The fort fell to the Romans in the mop-up operations that followed Titus's destruction of Jerusalem in AD 70.
 Shortly after defeating the Jewish garrison of Herodium, the Roman legate Lucilius Bassus advanced on Machaerus with his troops and began its siege.
 Bassus first set engineers to fill the southeastern ravine and raise a ramp; he then began a second ramp from the higher northwestern ridge and ringed the site with a rectangular circumvallation studded with fixed camps to prevent escape.

 According to Josephus, raiding parties from the garrison harassed the Roman siege force, with losses on both sides, until a turning point: a young, well-born Jewish fighter, Eleazar, lingered outside the gates and was seized by a Roman soldier named Rufus.
 Bassus had Eleazar flogged in full view of the fortress and ordered a cross brought up; Eleazar then called on his horrified comrades to save themselves by surrendering.
 Envoys came out to negotiate, and Bassus agreed to spare Eleazar and grant safe conduct to the Jewish defenders.
 The non-Jewish inhabitants, realizing the terms covered only Jews, attempted a night escape.
 Warned by their opponents in the upper citadel, the Romans intercepted the breakout: some forced their way through, but 1,700 men were reportedly killed and the women and children taken and sold.
 The Jewish rebels were allowed to depart, and the fortress was demolished, leaving only its foundations.

+Machareus then disappears from history for two thousand years after the 70 AD destruction.